ibm-cloud-docs/vpc/vsi_is_create_instance_template.md

 # Creating an instance template
 {: #create-instance-template}

-You can create an instance template to define instance details for provisioning one or more virtual servers.
+You can create an instance template to define instance details to provision one or more virtual servers.
 When your instance template is created, you can use it to provision single virtual server instances, or you can provision multiple instances at the same time as part of an instance group.

 ## Creating an instance template with the UI
 {: #instance-template-ui}